The Morse-Smale Property of the Thurston Spine: Example: Schmutz's critical point

-For each descendent $C_{i}, i=1, \ldots, 6$ the locus $E(C_{i})$ is an embedded submanifold of dimension 3, intersecting $\mathrm{Min}(C)=\mathrm{Min}(C_{i})$ in the single point $p$, with $T_{p}E(C_{i})$ given by $\{\nabla L(c)\ |\ c\in C_{i}\}^{perp}=\{\nabla L(c)\ |\ c\in C\}^{\perp}$.
-This follows from the results in Section \ref{Minimalfilling}, or on a neighbourhood of $p$ by the rank calculations in \cite{SchmutzMorse}.\\
+For each descendent $C_{i}$, $i=1, \dots, 6$, the locus $E(C_{i})$ is an embedded submanifold of dimension~3, intersecting $\mathrm{Min}(C)=\mathrm{Min}(C_{i})$ in the single point $p$, with $T_{p}E(C_{i})$ given by $\mathrm{Span}\{\nabla L(c) |\allowbreak c\in C_{i}\}^{\perp}=\mathrm{Span}\{\nabla L(c) \mid c\in C\}^{\perp}$.
+This follows from the results in Section \ref{Minimalfilling}, or on a neighbourhood of $p$ by the rank calculations in~\cite{SchmutzMorse}.

-Near $p$, $\mathcal{P}_{g}$ could potentially lie along any $E(C_{i})$; this is determined by second order behaviour.
-It is a consequence of the main construction in \cite{estimating} that $E(C)=\cap_{i=1}^{i=6}E(C_{i})$ has a connected component consisting of a one dimensional embedded submanifold of $\mathcal{T}_{g}$ containing $p$.
-On a neighbourhood of $p$, by local finiteness, the points of $E(C)$ are in $\mathrm{Sys}(C)$.
-The same construction from \cite{estimating} also implies that every proper filling subset of $C$ determines a stratum of $\mathcal{P}_{g}$ adjacent to $E(C)$; these are arranged as shown in Figure \ref{sphereexample}. \\
+Near $p$, $\mathcal{P}_{2}$ could potentially lie along any $E(C_{i})$; this is determined by second order behaviour.
+It is a consequence of the main construction in \cite{estimating} that $E(C)=\bigcap_{i=1}^{i=6}E(C_{i})$ has a~connected component consisting of a one-dimensional embedded submanifold of $\mathcal{T}_{2}$ containing~$p$.
+On a~neighbourhood of $p$, by local finiteness, the points of $E(C)$ are in $\mathrm{Sys}(C)$.
+The same construction from \cite{estimating} also implies that along $E(C)\setminus \{p\}$ the set of gradients $\{\nabla L(c) \mid c\in C\}$ is linearly independent.
+It follows from the argument in Lemma \ref{linearlyindependent} that every proper filling subset of $C$ determines a stratum of $\mathcal{P}_{2}$ adjacent to $E(C)$; these are arranged as shown in Figure~\ref{sphereexample}.

-The automorphism group of the hyperbolic surface corresponding to $p$ contains a subgroup of the mapping class group isomorphic to the dihedral group $D_{6}$, and the connected component of the locus $E(C)$ passing through $p$ is the fixed point set of this subgroup.
-It follows that this connected component of $E(C)$ is a geodesic with respect to any mapping class group-equivariant metric on $\mathcal{T}_{g}$, such as the Teichm\"uller metric or the Weil-Petersson metric.\\
+The automorphism group of the hyperbolic surface corresponding to $p$ contains a subgroup of the mapping class group isomorphic to the dihedral group $D_{6}$, and the locus $E(C)$ passing through $p$ is the fixed point set of this subgroup.
+It follows that this connected component of~$E(C)$ is a geodesic with respect to any mapping class group-equivariant metric on $\mathcal{T}_{2}$, such as the Teichm\"uller metric or the Weil--Petersson metric.

 The set of minima $\mathrm{Min}(C)$ also has a simple parameterisation.
 In genus 2, $\mathrm{Min}(C)$ is the set of points at which the curves in $C$ intersect at right angles.